Urmimala Sarkar, MD

 San Francisco CA 94143

-Urmimala Sarkar MD, MPH is an Assistant Professor of Medicine in Residence at UCSF in the Division of General Internal Medicine and a primary care physician at San Francisco General Hospital’s General Medicine Clinic.
+Urmimala Sarkar MD, MPH is an Associate Professor of Medicine in Residence at UCSF in the Division of General Internal Medicine and a primary care physician at San Francisco General Hospital’s General Medicine Clinic.
 Dr. Sarkar’s research focuses on (1) patient safety in outpatient settings, including adverse drug events, missed and delayed diagnosis, and failures of treatment monitoring, (2) health information technology and social media to improve the safety and quality of outpatient care, and (3) implementation of evidence-based innovations in real-world, safety-net care settings.

 Dr. Sarkar has conducted studies which explore the impact of health communication (health literacy, English proficiency) and health information technology on patient safety.
 Her prior studies on internet-based patient portals demonstrate digital disparities by race/ethnicity and health literacy.
 Her social media studies use mixed-methods approaches to understand patient perspectives about physician quality and about cancer screening behaviors.
 Her ongoing work employs varied health information technologies to detect and ameliorate adverse events among outpatient chronic disease populations.
 She is currently funded by the Agency for Health Care Research and Quality, the California Healthcare Foundation, and the Gordon and Betty Moore Foundation.